-The basic architectural elements in the overall interior design are the blok and the collyph.
 The blok is a long tapered volume with an oval cross section, associated with and centered on a primary hull shaft.
 Selected bloks are hollowed out by the diggers to form continuous halls some 256 kilurets in length, and ranging in lateral size from 68x57 rets near the base of the hull to 11x8 rets near the core.
 Other bloks are configured as a series of abutting halls, or honeycombed with rooms and chambers surrounding a central corridor.
 The remainder contain the various megon organs, many of them clustered in functional units, and laced with access tunnels.